dr-cannabotics/canna_control/sensor-dashboard/README.md

-Shipping Container Zero - Dashboard
+Shipping Container Zero - Dashboard Overview
-Overview

-The Shipping Container Zero - Dashboard is a comprehensive web-based application designed to monitor and control the environmental and operational parameters within a shipping container.
-This system integrates multiple technologies, including a Flask backend, a Raspberry Pi Pico W for sensor data collection, and Docker-based services managed via Portainer.
-The setup uses InfluxDB for time-series data storage and Grafana for advanced data visualization, providing a robust solution for real-time monitoring and control.
+Shipping Container Zero - Dashboard is an advanced web application designed for comprehensive monitoring and control within a shipping container environment.
+This system leverages a blend of modern technologies to provide real-time insights and management capabilities.
-Features
+Key Features

 Real-Time Monitoring and Control:

-        Relay Management: Provides the ability to control relays connected to devices like lights and pumps directly from the dashboard.
-The current status (ON/OFF) of each relay is displayed and can be toggled with a button click.
+    Relay Management: Effortlessly control relays connected to devices such as lights and pumps directly from the dashboard.
+The status (ON/OFF) of each relay is clearly displayed and can be toggled with a single click.
-        Sensor Data Display: Displays real-time readings from various sensors such as temperature, humidity, pressure, soil moisture, pH value, light intensity, CO2 levels, and more.
-Data is presented in a user-friendly format for quick assessment.
+    Sensor Data Display: Access real-time readings from a range of sensors, including temperature, humidity, pressure, soil moisture, pH levels, light intensity, and CO2 concentrations.
+Data is presented in a clear, user-friendly format for quick evaluation.

 Advanced Data Visualization:

-        Interactive Charts: Utilizes Chart.js to create dynamic, interactive line charts for visualizing temperature and humidity trends over time.
-This feature supports historical data analysis and helps track changes in environmental conditions.
+    Interactive Charts: Leverages Chart.js to generate dynamic, interactive line charts for visualizing trends in temperature and humidity over time.
+Supports historical data analysis to track environmental changes.

 Responsive and Modern Interface:

-        User Experience: Features a clean, intuitive design that adapts to different screen sizes, ensuring usability across desktops, tablets, and smartphones.
+    User Experience: Features a sleek, intuitive design that adjusts seamlessly to various screen sizes, ensuring optimal usability across desktops, tablets, and smartphones.

 Docker-Based Infrastructure:

-        Portainer: Manages Docker containers for ease of deployment and administration.
+    Portainer: Simplifies the management of Docker containers, streamlining deployment and administration.
-            InfluxDB: Runs in a Docker container, serving as the time-series database where sensor data is stored and retrieved.
+        InfluxDB: Deployed in a Docker container, this time-series database stores and retrieves sensor data efficiently.
-            Grafana: Also runs in a Docker container, used for creating and displaying custom dashboards with real-time data visualizations.
+        Grafana: Runs in a Docker container, enabling the creation and display of custom dashboards with real-time data visualizations.

 Integration with Raspberry Pi Pico W:

-        Data Collection: The Raspberry Pi Pico W acts as the central node collecting data from various sensors and relays.
-It transmits this data to the Flask backend for processing and storage.
+    Data Collection: The Raspberry Pi Pico W acts as the central hub for gathering data from sensors and relays, transmitting it to the Flask backend for processing and storage.
-        Relay Control: Sends commands to control the state of connected relays based on user input from the web interface.
+    Relay Control: Receives and executes commands to manage relay states based on user input from the web interface.

 Frontend Technologies:

-        HTML/CSS/JavaScript: The frontend is built using standard web technologies, providing a responsive and interactive user experience.
+    HTML/CSS/JavaScript: Constructs the user interface, including real-time data displays, interactive charts, and control buttons.
-        Chart.js: A JavaScript library used for rendering real-time charts and graphs.
+    Chart.js: Utilized for rendering real-time charts and graphs, providing an interactive visualization experience.

 Technical Architecture

 Backend:

-        Flask: A lightweight Python web framework that handles HTTP requests, manages API endpoints, and serves the web application.
+    Flask: A lightweight Python web framework that manages HTTP requests, API endpoints, and serves the web application.

 Database and Visualization:

     Docker Containers:
-            InfluxDB: A time-series database that stores historical and real-time data from sensors.
-It supports efficient querying and data retrieval.
+        InfluxDB: A time-series database that efficiently stores and retrieves historical and real-time sensor data.
-            Grafana: A powerful tool for visualizing time-series data.
-Custom dashboards are created to monitor various metrics and trends, providing insights through interactive charts and graphs.
+        Grafana: Provides robust tools for visualizing time-series data, enabling the creation of interactive dashboards for monitoring metrics and trends.

 Sensor Node:

-        Raspberry Pi Pico W: Connects to different sensors to gather environmental data and controls relays.
-It sends data to the Flask backend and receives control commands via HTTP requests.
+    Raspberry Pi Pico W: Connects to various sensors to collect environmental data and control relays.
+Communicates with the Flask backend to transmit data and receive control commands.

 Frontend:

-        HTML/CSS/JavaScript: Provides the user interface, including real-time data displays, interactive charts, and control buttons.
-AJAX is used for seamless updates without refreshing the page.
+    HTML/CSS/JavaScript: Develops the user interface for real-time data display, interactive charts, and control functions.
+AJAX is used to ensure smooth, real-time updates without page reloads.